-When a salon treatment doesn’t work, you try medicines, and even when that fails you try dadi-maa ke nuskhe.
+When shampoos and conditioners don’t work, you try salon treatments, and even when that fails you try dadi-maa ke nuskhe.
 You put egg yolks, neem and homemade hair oil that smell like a dead man’s armpit sweat.
 Basically, you are ready to try anything to get good hair.
 All you need to do is know your ‘hair’ - what kind of shampoo, conditioner or oil you should use depending on your hair type instead of trying multiple products and treatments.

 8. Try to style your hair without using any products

 We all wish to look gorgeous and attractive, especially on all the important occasions like birthdays, parties and events.
 Besides dressing well, our attention is always focused on styling hair in a better way.
 Not to bother about the after-effects, we still use hair products frequently, which is not good for our hair health.
 Try and use them in limit!